Bills

 Existing law requires a local educational agency to develop annually a summary document known as the local control funding formula budget overview for parents.
 Existing law requires, before the governing board or body of a local educational agency considers the adoption of a local control and accountability plan (LCAP) or an annual update to the LCAP, certain things to occur, including that the superintendent of the school district, the county superintendent of schools, or the charter school present a report on the annual update to the LCAP and the local control funding formula budget overview for parents on or before February 28 of each year at a regularly scheduled meeting of the governing board or body of the local educational agency, as specified.

 This bill would eliminate the school accountability report card set forth in statute by Proposition 98, and instead state that the California School Dashboard is the school accountability report card for purposes of the California Constitution.
-The bill would require the department to maintain an internet website that includes a history of the school accountability report card and a crosswalk that indicates where information comparable to what was included in the school accountability report card can be found on the California School Dashboard or another internet website, webpage, or system managed by the department.
+The bill would require the department to maintain an internet website that includes a history of the school accountability report card and require the department, on or before March 1, 2027, to develop a crosswalk that indicates where information comparable to what was is required to be included in the school accountability report card can be found on the California School Dashboard or another internet website, webpage, web page, or system managed by the department.
 The bill would require school districts to publicize the California School Dashboard and notify annually parents or guardians of pupils when the California School Dashboard is released.
 The bill would make conforming changes.
-By imposing new duties on school districts, the bill would impose a state-mandated local program.
+By imposing new duties on school districts, the bill would impose a state-mandated local program. department, as provided.
+The bill would require the state board, on or before January 1, 2029, to certify that all data elements required to be included in the school accountability report card, except specified data elements, are either available in a substantially similar, but not necessarily identical, way on the departments internet website or other public data source, or are in progress toward being available on the departments internet website.
+The bill would require the department, within 60 days of the state boards certification, to update the crosswalk as part of an internet website that includes a history of the school accountability report card.

-This bill would also eliminate the above-described requirement to present a report on the annual update to the LCAP and the local control funding formula budget overview on or before February 28 of each year.
+This bill would also eliminate authorize, instead of require, the above-described requirement to present a report on the annual update to the LCAP and the local control funding formula budget overview on or before February 28 of each year. overview to be presented, as provided.

 News Coverage: